 Highlights of Slingshot

-- The design of the interface is clean and minimal in visual yet appealing in style.
+- The design of the interface is clean and minimal in visually yet appealing in style.

 - The launcher gets out of the way and makes you focus on things you are bound to do.

-- Searching for applications is relatively easy in Slingshot than many contemporary application launchers for Linux.
+- Searching for applications is relatively easy in Slingshot than in many contemporary application launchers for Linux.

 - Contrary to popular belief, the launcher is quite lightweight compared to other Linux application launchers.

 According to the dev team, Zazu is a simple yet powerful Linux app launcher aimed at hackers, creators, and dabblers.
-The opensource launcher utility is exceptionally customizable and has a substantial number of helpful plugins available to improve your productivity.
-A solid performance, equipped with its lightweight components, Zazu stands out to be one of the best Linux application launchers to emerge in recent times.
+The open-source launcher utility is exceptionally customizable and has a substantial number of helpful plugins available to improve your productivity.
+With a solid performance equipped with its lightweight components, Zazu stands out to be one of the best Linux application launchers to emerge in recent times.

 Zazu is developed to be fully configurable as needed by the user and can take on a wide array of helper tasks.
 The handy package manager lets users manage their files and applications seamlessly, while the compelling file finder can locate and access files deep inside your filesystem with nanoseconds.